marcopaglio/BookingApp/README.md

 [![Deploy content to GitHub Pages](https://github.com/marcopaglio/BookingApp/actions/workflows/gh-pages.yml/badge.svg?branch=main)](https://github.com/marcopaglio/BookingApp/actions/workflows/gh-pages.yml)<br>
 **HERE GITHUB RELEASES**<br>

-> N.B. :alarm_clock:: On Windows systems some unit and integration tests cannot be executed due to lack of compatibility of required Docker images, like MongoDB and PostgresSQL.
+> :alarm_clock: **N.B**: On Windows systems some unit and integration tests cannot be executed due to lack of compatibility of required Docker images, like MongoDB and PostgresSQL.
 If you are brave enough, you can fill the void by creating custom Docker images for MongoDB and PostgreSQL starting from a [Windows OS base layer](https://hub.docker.com/_/microsoft-windows-base-os-images).

 On Coveralls are published the history and statistics of BookingApp test code coverage, while on SonarCloud are published analysis of BookingApp code quality, particularly on *reliability*, *security* and *maintainability*:<br>
 [![Coverage Status](https://coveralls.io/repos/github/marcopaglio/BookingApp/badge.svg?branch=main)](https://coveralls.io/github/marcopaglio/BookingApp?branch=main)<br>